 -"GK Star Trek" series begins at GK Productions.
 The series continues through 2003, creating no more than 3 episodes per year.
 This project begins to involve Philip Krieg and his sisters in filmmaking.

 -"The Fair" series, the first steady series to be organized into seasons, begins at NS Productions.
 It is more or less an educational variety show geared towards children.

--AMP Productions begins to slow down and NS Productions creates by far most of the projects for the year.
+-AMP Productions begins to slow down and NS Productions creates by far most of the projects for the year; NS Productions is king.